WolfElkan/hst3/README.md

 # Local Installation

-  1. Clone or download to local system and navigate in Terminal to the directory where it's saved.
+  1. Navigate to the folder where you want to store this project.

+  1. Run `git clone https://github.com/WolfElkan/hst3.git` to clone project to this folder.
+(Or download and unzip it.)

   1. Run `pip install virtualenv` to install the Virtual Environment software.

   1. Run `virtualenv -p python2 hst3env` to create a new Virtual Environment.

   1. Run `source hst3env/bin/activate` to activate Virtual Environment.

+  1. Navigate into project folder (`cd hst3`)

   1. Run `pip install -r requirements.txt` to install dependencies (This could take a few minutes).